 - Best monochrome laser printer: Brother HL-L2300D Monochrome Laser Printer with Duplex Printing

-- Best wireless: HP Laserjet Pro Wireless Monochrome Laser Printer
+- Best wireless laser printer: HP Laserjet Pro Wireless Monochrome Laser Printer

-- Best all-in-one: HP Neverstop All-in-One Laser Printer
+- Best all-in-one laser printer: HP Neverstop All-in-One Laser Printer

 - Best 3D laser printer: Snapmaker 2.0 Modular 3-in-1 3D Printer

-- Best commercial model: HP OfficeJet Pro 9025 All-in-One Wireless Printer
+- Best commercial laser printer: HP OfficeJet Pro 9025 All-in-One Wireless Printer

-- Best cheap option: HP LaserJet Pro M15w Wireless Laser Printer
+- Best cheap laser printer: HP LaserJet Pro M15w Wireless Laser Printer

 Features to consider when shopping for the best laser printer

 To find the best laser printer for you, consider whether you need it for traditional printing, copying, and faxing duties as well.
-Do you need a color laser printer, or maybe a model with a scanner as well Consider your goals and how you will most often use your printer before purchasing.
+Do you need a color laser printer, or maybe a laser printer and scanner rolled into one?
+Consider your goals and how you will most often use your printer before purchasing.

 Consider a black and white laser printer